Skip to content

 • Application Settings

-• Language selection: Changes the language of the application.
-When selecting "System", the language will change depending on the device language.
-Currently supported are English, German, French, Spanish, Polish, Russian, Ukrainian.
+• Select language: Changes the language of the application.
+If you select System, the language will change depending on the device language.
+Currently supported languages are English, German, French, Spanish, Polish, Russian, Ukrainian

 • View mode: Application theme, dark, light or system.

-• Voice settings: Pronunciation settings.
-Here you can choose automatic pronunciation of the message after generation, automatic sending of the message after recognition and pronunciation speed.
+• Voice settings: Pronunciation settings, here you can choose automatic pronunciation of the message after generation, automatic sending of the message after recognition, pronunciation speed.

-• Debug settings: Here you can choose whether to display the amount of available RAM, and also go to the LLama.cpp engine debug information page.
+• Debug settings: Here you can choose whether to print the amount of available RAM on the screens, and also go to the LLama.cpp engine debug information page

-• LLama.cpp engine debug information page: Here, after turning on the switch, you can view the service information that the engine outputs to the console while loading the model and generating a response.
-Different debug levels are displayed in different colors.
+• LLama.cpp engine debug information page: Here you can, after turning on the switch, view the service information that the engine prints to the console during model loading and response generation.
+Different debug levels are shown in different colors.

-• HuggingFace Repository Token: Some models from the HuggingFace repository, such as models from Google, require a token to download.
+• HuggingFace Repository Token: To download some models from the HuggingFace repository, such as models from Google, a token is required.
 You can enter the token manually.
-If you do not do this, the app supports authorization through the HuggingFace website.
-If the model requires authorization, the app will attempt to authorize through the website and add the received token, which will then be displayed in the token field.
+If you have not done this, the application supports authorization using the HuggingFace website.
+If authorization is required for a model, the application will try to authorize using the website and add the received token, in which case it will be shown in the token field.

-• Copy/paste application settings to clipboard: You can copy all application settings in JSON format to the clipboard, paste application settings from the clipboard or send them via SMS.
+• Copy / Paste application settings to clipboard: You can copy all application settings in Json format to the clipboard, paste application settings from the clipboard or send them as a text message.
 Please note that different versions of the application may have incompatible settings.

-• Rate the app: Rate the app on Google Play.
-Please note that this is an experimental app and may not work reliably in some cases and with some models.
+• Review application: Rate the app on Google Play.
+Please note that this is an experimental app, in some cases and with some models it may not work stably.

 • Clear chat history: Clear all saved messages.

-• Restore application settings to default: Removes all application settings.
-Sometimes when updating the application version, if the previous version had critical errors related to the application settings, when updating to a more stable version, the previous settings will also be removed.
+• Restore default application settings: Removes all application settings.
+Sometimes when updating the application version, if critical errors related to application settings were found in the previous version, when updating to a more stable version, the previous settings will also be removed.

 • Memory settings